 Threatened Miscarriage:

 Just like an incomplete miscarriage, there’s also another situation that you can easily encounter – that of a threatened miscarriage.
-For people wondering what does a miscarriage looks like, it is important to understand that miscarriages are bound to look different at different phases of your pregnancy.
+For people wondering what a miscarriage looks like, it is important to understand that miscarriages are bound to look different at different phases of your pregnancy.
 For instance, a 6-week miscarriage clot will look very different from a 4-week one.

 As a result, it’s best to understand all the situations you can face instead of focusing on what it looks like.
 So if you experience any pain or bleeding during your pregnancy, you must seek your doctor’s help.
 In addition, there’s a possibility that you are experiencing threatened miscarriage – in such cases, there are some treatments you can check out!